The Eagle Cliff: Fate & Romance

 Though it is subtle amongst the instances of hunting, fishing and other activities, this novel can be read as one about romance.
 From the book's beginning, Ballantyne plays with the idea of fate.
 Just the reader meets John Barrett, he has a collision with a little old lady.
 His decision to flee (despite turning around to correct his injustice) effects his journey from that point on.
 As the book continues, it is discovered that Barrett's Intended is the daughter of the very woman he ran down earlier, providing obstacles for the budding couple.
 This aligns with common characteristics in naturalist texts because that particular movement deals with determinism.
 Determinism is the idea that a character has a direct control on the course of his/her life is superseded by a concentration on nature of fate.
 Another common characteristic of naturalist texts is a shocking twist at the end of the story.
 We see this in The Eagle Cliff when John Barrett runs into a woman on the island, the very woman he ran down at the beginning of the story, and she turns out to be his intended's mother.

 Christianity

 Woven through the plot, there are countless mentions of religion, which serves as a moral guideline for the characters.
 Following suit with many of his other juvenile novels, Ballantyne includes a theme of Christianity.

-John Rennie Short claims that Ballantyne's piety and writing style were quite attractive leading to his enormous popularity: "[his] books were aimed at the songs of the Victorian middle class.
+John Rennie Short claims that Ballantyne's piety and writing style were quite attractive leading to his enormous popularity: "[his] books were aimed at the sons of the Victorian middle class.
 Imbued with deep religious conviction, he felt he had a moral purpose of educating such boys into codes of honor, decency, and religiosity.
 The high moral tone was redeemed by Ballantyne's ability to tell a cracking good yarn in an accessible and well-fashioned prose style."